cfpb/grasshopper-loader/README.md

 - **--monitor** Run the retriever in monitoring mode which only checks data source freshness and doesn't load or backup data.

 #### Census data
 To load TIGER data use the `tiger.js` CLI.
-The host, port, alias, type, log, profile, and quiet flags remain unchanged from the state data CLI.
+The host, port, alias, type, log, profile, and quiet flags remain unchanged from the `./index.js` CLI.
 However, instead of a `--file` flag the `tiger.js` CLI takes the following option:

 - **-d, --directory** *Required* A directory where TIGER files live, which will be concurrently loaded into Elasticsearch.